 said securities and credit principal paid on called or matured available FDIC insurance coverage available to Client. securities in the Account.
-Graystone shall provide at least Alternatively, if Client elects an eligible money market sweep in MSSB custody.
+Graystone shall provide at least Alternatively, if Client elects an eligible money market sweep each calendar quarter a statement of all assets in the Account fund, Client hereby authorizes without any further direction in MSSB custody.

-and/or ETFs (collectively, "Funds"), either as an Investment money market fund that has been made available and that more investment Managers.
+and/or ETFs (collectively, "Funds"), either as an Investment money market fund that has been made available and that Product or as portions of the Account's allocation(s) to one or Client has chosen.
+Client acknowledges that the prospectus more investment Managers.